KKaranja/My-recording/README.md

 # My-recording

+# click on the code button

+# click on the download zip button

+# unzip the files and open the file

-#Open the attached audio file and listen to it.
+# Open the attached audio file and listen to it.